ph1-xyz/Phazerville-Wiki/fullApplets/originalApps/Viznutcracker, sweet!.md

 [My God, it's full of stars!](https://www.youtube.com/watch?v=yEFw419Nbg8)

-### Tips

-  - as noted above, use the byte beat generators at very slow rates to generate DC control voltages.
-Feed these to a quantiser to produced pitch sequences, or pass them through a portamento or slew-limiting module to create interesting smooth modulation signals, or use them as-is, to modulate filters etc.

-  - process the byte beats outputs running at audio rates through a low-pass or shelf filter to remove some of the high-pitched screech

-  - process the output through band-pass filters (such as the [Mutable Instruments Shelves](http://mutable-instruments.net/modules/shelves) filter), or other complex filtering arrangements subject to slow modulation (by another O+C module, perhaps)

-  - process the output through a VCA and/or filter with a percussive envelope to produce interesting, well, percussive sounds.
-Use the same trigger or gate signal used to fire the envelopes also reset the phase on the byte beat generator.
-Use slow modulation to slowly vary the frequency/rate, and/or to "scrub" loop start and end points in order to vary the nature of the percussive sound.

 ### Examples
   - [Viznutcracker, sweet!](https://soundcloud.com/bennelong-bicyclist/viznutcracker-sweet) - a track created using the _Viznutcracker, sweet!_ app as the only sound source, except for a bass drum from a Mutable Instruments Peaks module.